Use this handy and accessible guide next time you need to show off some financial knowledge including numeric terms and the letters A through C.

 Accrued Interest: The interest on a loan or bond that has accumulated over time since the principal investment.
-This occurs when there is a difference in timing and measurement of cash flows.
+This occurs when there is a difference in the timing and measurement of cash flows.
 For example, if you receive a loan on August 1 and your lending company’s year ends on December 31, your loan will have four months of accrued interest.

 ACH: The ACH, or Automated Clearing House, is a financial transaction network that processes large volumes of credit and debit transactions in batches.
 These include credit transfers, direct deposit and vendor payments.